 The people of Shushan were perplexed by the sealed documents, allowing in their ignorance the devious plan to proceed.
+However, God thwarted this plan through Mordecai, as will be explained.

 AWARE OF HAMAN'S PLOT AGAINST THE JEWS, MORDECAI PUBLICLY MOURNS, PROMPTING WIDESPREAD FASTING.
-HE URGES QUEEN ESTHER TO INTERCEDE WITH KING AHASHVEROSH DESPITE until he came in front of the palace gate; for one could not enter the palace gate wearing sackcloth. -
+HE URGES QUEEN ESTHER TO INTERCEDE WITH KING AHASHVEROSH DESPITE THE RISK until he came in front of the palace gate; for one could not enter the palace gate wearing sackcloth. -

-THE RISK When Mordecai learned all that had happened, Mordecai tore his clothes and put on sackcloth and ashes.
+When Mordecai learned all that had happened, Mordecai tore his clothes and put on sackcloth and ashes.
 He went through the city, crying out loudly and bitterly,